memogarcia/memogarcia.github.io/content/posts/i3wm-wsl2.md

 ## Windows configuration

+1. Install `vcxsrv` from powershell

+        winget install vcxsrv

 With WSL2 you need to configure your firewall to allow `WSL` and `vcxsrv` to communicate.

 Search for `Windows Defender Firewall with Advanced Security` and do the following:

-1. Create an inbound rule:
+2. Create an inbound rule:

         name: wsl2
         rule type: port
         port type: tcp
         port number: 6000

-2. Search for `VcXsrv windows xserver` inbound rules and make sure the 4 rules are `enabled` and in `allow` mode
+3. Search for `VcXsrv windows xserver` inbound rules and make sure the 4 rules are `enabled` and in `allow` mode

 ![firewall1](/img/wsl.png)

-3. Now install `vcxsrv` from powershell

-        winget install vcxsrv

-4. Create the startup script `vcxsrv.vbs`
+4. Startup i3 script from Windows `vcxsrv.vbs`

         code vcxsrv.vbs